material-motion/material-motion/specifications/life_of_a_transition_controller.md

 ### Step 4: Create a runtime and a director

 To coordinate a transition, a transition controller must create a scheduler and a director.

 The transition controller may hold on to an object that stores both the scheduler and the director during the lifetime of the transition.
+Such an object could be called a `TransitionRuntime`.

 For example: